A Reinforcement Learning Environment for Automatic Code Optimization in the MLIR Compiler: Abstract

 \section{Abstract}

-Code optimization is a crucial task aimed at enhancing code performance.
+Code optimization is a crucial task that aims to enhance code performance.
 However, this process is often tedious and complex, highlighting the necessity for automatic code optimization techniques.
-Reinforcement Learning (RL), a machine learning technique, has emerged as a promising approach for tackling such complex optimization problems.
-In this project, we introduce the first RL environment for the MLIR compiler, dedicated to facilitating MLIR compiler research, and enabling automatic code optimization using Multi-Action Reinforcement Learning.
-We also propose a novel formulation of the action space as a Cartesian product of simpler action subspaces, enabling more efficient and effective optimizations.
-Experimental results demonstrate that our proposed environment allows for an effective optimization of MLIR operations, and yields comparable performance to TensorFlow, surpassing it in multiple cases, highlighting the potential of RL-based optimization in compiler frameworks.
+Reinforcement Learning (RL) has emerged as a promising approach for tackling such complex optimization problems.
+In this project, we introduce \toolname{}, an RL environment for the MLIR compiler, dedicated to facilitating MLIR compiler research and enabling automatic code optimization.
+We propose a multi-discrete formulation of the action space where the action space is the Cartesian product of simpler action subspaces.
+We also propose a new method, called level pointers, to reduce the size of the action space related to the loop interchange transformation.
+This enables more efficient and effective learning of the policy.
+To demonstrate the effectiveness of \toolname{}, we train an RL agent to optimize MLIR Linalg code, targeting CPU.
+The code is generated from two domain-specific frameworks: deep-learning models generated from PyTorch, and LQCD (Lattice Quantum Chromodynamics) code generated from an LQCD compiler.
+The result of this work is a research environment that allows the community to experiment with novel ideas in RL-driven loop-nest optimization.